nomemory/mockneat-site/tutorial.md

 [`seq()`](../docs#seq) is `MockUnit<T>` that allows traversing arrays or `Iterable<T>`.

 Each subsequent call will return the next value.
-For example if we want to traverse a `String[]` containing three values, and create a `Map<String, Integer>` we can do something like:
+For example, if we want to traverse a `String[]` containing three values, and create a `Map<String, Integer>` we can do something like:

 ```java
 String[] keys = new String[] {"A", "B", "C"};